afuentesr11/UbiMap/README.md

 ## Demo Video
 This is the demo to demostrate how the app works https://vimeo.com/948900201?share=copy

+## Features
+Functional Features:
+- It shows you the routes of the center of Madrid with the most important buildings and sites for tourits and citizens that want to know more about the city.

+Technical Features:
+- Persistence in csv file
+- Resful APIs used (Openwheathermaps https://openweathermap.org/api
+- Menu: Toolbar and bottom navigation menu
+- Images: glide and android studio default ones

 ## Participants
 Alfonso Fuentes Rodríguez (a.fuentesr@alumnos.upm.es) Yassmin Biratate Metni (y.biratate@alumnos.upm.es)